 “Consumers deserve to be better informed about fitness tracking systems’ privacy and security practices.”

-ExpressVPN agrees, so have compiled a list of tips to help improve your privacy while getting your work out on.
+Some fitness apps still leave much to be desired, so we have compiled a list of tips to help improve your privacy while getting your work out on.

 Your smartwatch is tracking you, and it’s still unclear what information is being sent.
 In order to protect your privacy, ExpressVPN suggests you use an alias to create a new profile on your app.
 Also, turning off Bluetooth and using a stronger password are easy steps you can take to potentially thwart would-be stalkers.